It's even worse than it appears..

 ChatGPT is getting smarter.
 Just did a project, where I was setting up a playground just to ask ChatGPT how to get CSS to do something like what I want.
 While CSS is impossible imho for me to ever understand, it has mastered it, and was able to answer the question I brought before I asked it.
 It got it right.
 I asked how did you figure out that's what I came here to ask about??
 It gave me an exact technical reason.
 If we keep going this way soon we're going to wonder at the human hubris to think we could develop systems that could in any way equal the systems it can develop.
 We've been thinking about this eventuality for my whole life, now it's here. #

-Here's the transcript of the conversation.
+Here's the transcript of my ChatGPT conversation.
 One thing it is not good at is being reliable at saving transcripts.
 I find a lot of times people can't read it.
 Reminds me, this is the kind of thing Firefox could be excellent at.
 Give it a way for an app to say hey the user asked for a transcript.
 Here it is.
 Save it where they're expecting to find it.
-No reason the browser can't have a JavaScript accessible API, or is there some rule they can't add functionality to their APIs?#
+No reason the browser can't have a JavaScript accessible API, as far as I know there is no rule they can't add functionality there.#

 © copyright 1994-2025 Dave Winer.